ahliddin/programmer9/_posts/2021-01-03-booknotes-java-concurrency-in-practice.md

 {% endhighlight %}

 It can be refactored to use a **lock splitting** technique - instead of guarding both users and queries with the *this* lock, we can instead guard each with a separate lock.
-After splitting the lock, each new finer grained lock will see less locking traffic
+After splitting the lock, each new finer grained lock will see less locking traffic:

 {% highlight java %}
     @ThreadSafe